ryantimpe/brickr/README.md

 -   `scale_image()` reduces the image to a number of brick "pixels".
 Providing a single value, such as `48`, crops the image to a square.
 Inputting a 2-element array, `c(56, 48)`, will output a rectangular image of `c(width, height)`.

 -   `legoize()` converts every brick-sized pixel in the scaled image to an official LEGO brick color.
 Those colors are stored in `Colors/Lego_Colors.csv`.
 By default, the functions look at only currently produced, non-transparent colors.
+Use `theme = 'bw'`to create a 4-color grayscale mosaic.

 -   `collect_bricks()` looks for adjacent groups of the same color to replace single 1 x 1 bricks with larger bricks.